Italia-class ironclad: General characteristics

 The ships of the Italia class were 122 m long between perpendiculars and 124.7 m long overall.
 Italia had a beam of 22.54 m, while Lepanto was slightly narrower, at 22.34 m.
 The ships had a draft of 8.75 m and 9.39 m, respectively.
 Italia displaced 13678 LT normally and up to 15407 LT at full load, while Lepanto displaced 13336 LT normally and 15649 LT fully laden.
 The ships' great size allowed the designers to use very fine hull lines, which gave them high hydrodynamic efficiency and contributed to their speed.

 Both ships' hulls had a ram bow and were constructed of steel, which offered a significant weight savings of 15 percent compared to iron hulls.
 Below the waterline, Italia's hull was sheathed in wood and zinc to prevent biofouling, but Lepanto was not similarly fitted.
 They had a double bottom that extended for 77.55 m, a distance that spanned the propulsion machinery rooms and the ammunition magazines.
 The hulls were divided into sixty-nine watertight compartments below the armor deck and another eighty-four in the double bottom.
 Steering was controlled by a single rudder, which was steam operated aboard Italia and hydraulically driven aboard Lepanto.

 The Italia-class vessels had a minimal superstructure.
 Both were fitted with a single military mast with fighting tops placed directly amidships; a small hurricane deck connected the ships' funnels and the mast.
 The deck was placed highly enough to allow the main battery guns to fully traverse, even with their barrels at maximum elevation.
 Atop the deck, a small bridge was placed.
 Italia had a crew of 37 officers and 719 enlisted men, while Lepanto had the same number of officers and 656 enlisted men.
 The ships had 25 ft of freeboard.
-They each carried a number of small boats, including two second-class torpedo boats aboard Italia and three three picket boats aboard Lepanto.
+They each carried a number of small boats, including two second-class torpedo boats aboard Italia and three picket boats aboard Lepanto.